skylight-hq/skylight.digital/pages/brand/identity/imagery.md

 When possible, set up images to include an element of blue (in clothing or surroundings).

-The photo should be edited to use a realistic color balance.
+The photo should be edited using a realistic color balance.
   </div>
 </div>